rajbot/quarantine-guide/index.md

 [expand]

 With the rapid spread of COVID-19, hospitals are facing two immediate shortages to treat patients: the available number of ICU beds, and the available number of mechanical ventilators.
-A large number of people who contract COVID-19 will require hospitalization, and the likelyhood you will need to go to the hospital increases with age.
+A large number of people who contract COVID-19 will require hospitalization, and the likelihood you will need to go to the hospital increases with age.

 If infected, current estimates indicate that 16.6% of people above 60, 24.3% of people above 70, and 27.3% of people above 80 will require hospitalization.
 Estimates also show that 30% of those hospitalized will need to be treated with oxygen using a ventilator.[^imperial]

-As hosptials continue to fill with COVID-19 patients, there is chance that there will not be an ICU bed or a ventilator for you if you get sick.
+As hospitals continue to fill with COVID-19 patients, there is chance that there will not be an ICU bed or a ventilator for you if you get sick.

 [/expand]